My Ultimate Self-Hosted AI Chat Stack

 This is invaluable when something behaves unexpectedly.
 You can replay the exact call, see the full prompt, and compare how different models respond.
 The stack includes ClickHouse as an analytics backend so trace queries stay fast even with thousands of entries.

-Both Langfuse and ClickHouse are optional — but once you see what they reveal, you'll keep them running.
+Both Langfuse and ClickHouse are optional but once you see the possibilities it is good to keep them running.
+You get a much better understanding of the inner workings of the process of LLMs.

 Open Notebook — document research